-In this blog series, I’ll use the term multi-page behaviours to refer to the set of behaviours you expect from a traditional Multi-Page Application (MPA)—even if they’re not implemented like a traditional MPA.
+In this blog series, I’ll use the term multi-page behaviours to refer to the set of behaviours you expect from a traditional Multi-Page Application (MPA)—regardless whether or not they’re implemented like a traditional MPA.

 First, what is an MPA?

-A Multi-Page Application (MPA) is traditionally defined as web application that modifies content using full page loads, where the browser sends requests for completely new web pages to the web server, and the web server responds using Server-Side Rendering (SSR) to generate full web pages and return them to the browser for display.
+A Multi-Page Application (MPA) is usually defined as web application that modifies content using full page loads, where the browser sends requests for completely new web pages to the web server, and the web server responds using Server-Side Rendering (SSR) to generate full web pages and return them to the browser for display.
 Think of a traditional web application that runs on the server and generates entirely new HTML pages when you click a link.
-The MPA is a well-understood design pattern that is more than 25 years old now.
+MPAs are very well understood and more than 25 years old now.

-This traditional notion of an MPA combines two different concerns: it implies a set of behaviours (which affect users) while it also describes a particular implementation (which matters more to developers).
-But in the modern web, behaviour and implementation have become increasingly separated.
+One of the problems with this traditional definition of an MPA is that it conflates two different concerns: it implies a set of behaviours (which affect users) while it also describes a particular implementation (which matters more to developers).
+However in the modern web, behaviour and implementation have become increasingly decoupled.

 - Behaviours: Does the application have multiple logical “pages”?
 Is your current location shareable?
 Does the URL change as you navigate the application?
 Does the application support deep links and bookmarking?
 Can you right-click a link and open it in a new browser tab?
 Can you use the application in multiple tabs?
 Do the browser’s Back and Forward buttons retrace your navigational steps?